 It was my hope.
 It was the thing I longed for as far back as I could remember.

 I spent evenings curled up, staring out my window at the stars that blanketed the night sky.
 Can I have a promise, God?
 I asked Him.

 The only words that seemed to come were simple and comforting.
 Do not fear tomorrow.
 So I clung to the promise, hoping beyond hope that He meant that I would someday be the mom I longed to be.

 When marriage came several years later and my cycles stopped coming, I prayed that I was pregnant.

 But it wasn’t a baby, it was cysts and pain and the return of my nightmare with a vengeance.
 I spiraled into depression as my doctor’s visits provided nothing but discouragement.
-The pills I tried left me with see-sawing emotions, an upset stomach, weight-gain and a growing bitterness.
+The pills I tried left me with see-sawing emotions, an upset stomach, weight gain, and growing bitterness.

 When I came back from the doctor that last time, in tears because she told me I had to lose weight to get pregnant and I wasn’t trying hard enough, when I literally was almost starving my body per her instruction, my husband put his foot down and said, “No more.”

 The pills went in the trash and I stopped looking in the mirror.

 Then I started, slowly, to look into natural remedies for infertility.
 That led me to research nutrition and I realized that the diet the doctor had placed me on was actually starving my body of nutrients and I had depleted my body’s natural resources to battle illness.